3.20.2025

 That being said, my business is growing and I am really enjoying all the time to spend with my own dogs.
 My sweet Reece is growing older and arthritic and moves a lot slower than he used to so I’m super happy that I’m home more to give him all the experiences that make him happy.
 He’s never been a ‘normal’ dog - with his fear-reactivity towards people and other animals, but I do think I’ve managed to give him the most normal life.
 We hit a milestone yesterday….
 The Chic-Fil-et drive thru.
 I’ve been trying to get him some nuggets since 2019 and yesterday was the day (thank you mobile drive thru line)!!!

-He rode with me in the truck to pick up some free fencing out in the middle of nowhere, then we switch vehicles and went to the feed store and to grab nugs, then swapped vehicles again and drive the bus to another part of the property to park for the night.
+He rode with me in the truck to pick up some free fencing out in the middle of nowhere, then we swapped vehicles and went to the feed store and to grab nugs, then swapped vehicles again and drove the bus to another part of the property to park for the night.
 He’s gotten a lot better about sitting in the car in parking lots when I run into the store, which is great because this boy loves to ride!
-He’s got a great soft bed for his old bones set up in the back of my XTerra and had to be picked up and loaded and unloaded these days.
+He’s got a great soft bed for his old bones set up in the back of my XTerra and has to be picked up and loaded and unloaded these days.

 I’ve been spending more time with the prison dog program here and even taking those dogs on pack hikes!